-- The MimeType is specified using the standard form for vnd type names. - The UrlTemplate uses the {baseUri} and {resourceId} variables, and could expand to a URL like https://vcloud.example.com/backup/27 - The Nid and UrnPattern elements provide rules for constructing an URN of the form:
+- The MimeType is specified using the standard form for vnd type names. - The UrlTemplate uses the {baseUri} and {resourceId} variables, and could expand to a URL like https://vcloud.example.com/backup/27 urn:vcloud:backup:id as shown in the response.

+The Nid and UrnPattern elements provide rules for constructing an URN of the form: